Major concern as Chelsea star Abraham stretchered off against Valencia | Goal.com

 As the half-time whistle blew a stretcher was brought out for the England international, who had to be carried from the pitch.

-As the second half began, Michy Batshuayi was brought on in Abraham's place with the score tied 1-1.
+The second half began with Michy Batshuayi – who spent part of last season on loan at Valencia – being brought on in Abraham's place with the score tied at 1-1.

-Abraham has established himself as one of the top strikers in the Premier League in what has been a breakout campaign thus far.
+Abraham has established himself as one of the top strikers in the Premier League in what has been a breakout campaign for the striker thus far.

 The 22-year-old has scored 11 goals in all competitions for the Blues, including 10 in the Premier League in his first full season with the Blues senior squad.